neomjs/neo/README.md

 The business logic happens inside main as well, which can slow down DOM updates and animations.
 The worst case would be a complete UI freeze.

+To solve this performance problem, it is not enough to just move expensive tasks into a worker.
+Instead, an application worker needs to be the main actor. neo.mjs offers two different setups which follow the exact same API.
+You can switch between them at any point.

 <img src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/workers-setup.png">